 Housing Sector Opportunities

-DRC has many rich sources of natural minerals, and the mining sector mainly attracts many international companies — which makes it one of the biggest areas of economic activity.
-In 2009 the biggest deal in Africa was made between the DRC and China, in which China agreed to invest US$9 billion in extensive construction and other rehabilitation projects over a period of approximately10 years in return for mining and timber concessions.
-In addition to Kinshasa, important cities offering opportunities include the mining centre of Lubumbashi, Matadi (on the banks of the Congo River), and the eastern city of Goma.
+DRC is immensely rich in terms of natural resources, its mining and other peripheral sectors attract many international investors and companies — which makes it an ideal destination for business and investment opportunities.
+In 2009 the biggest deal in Africa was made between the DRC and China, in which China agreed to invest US$9 billion in extensive construction and other rehabilitation projects over a period of approximately 10 years in return for mining and timber concessions.
+In addition to Kinshasa, important cities offering opportunities include the mining centre of Lubumbashi in the Haut-Katanga province (South-East), Matadi (West – on the banks of the Congo River – which has the country’s biggest port and constitutes the main transit hub for imported goods), and the eastern city of Goma.
 New roads and transport initiatives in Kinshasa are making access easier.
-The affordable housing sector is still relatively underdeveloped and offers significant potential for growth.
+The affordable housing sector is still relatively underdeveloped and offers significant potential for growth due to high demand and growing population needs.

-The first SEZ was lunch in Maluku, Kinshasa to host a variety of private business operators and an agro industrial centre in Bukanga Lonzo.
 However, much effort and investment is still needed in the energy sector, to improve the country’s energy supply deficit.
-The government has also put in place customs and tax benefits system to support real estate projects approved under the Investment Code.
-Tax benefits for real estate project include: import duty-gear, equipment, hardware and building materials, exemption from land tax and income tax).
+Although access to electricity has significantly improved in recent years, more work still needs to be achieved in order to boost the property sector and market.
+The government has also put in place a customs and tax benefits system in recent years, to support real estate projects approved under the Investment Code.
+Tax benefits for real estate projects include: import duty-gear, equipment, hardware and building materials, exemption from land tax and income tax).